mhvahidnia/SAGE-XGBoost/README.md

 If you use this implementation in your research, please cite:

-*Vahidnia, M.H.
+### *Vahidnia, M.H.
 (2026).
 SAGE-XGBoost: Spatially Augmented Graph Embeddings–Machine Learning Framework for Natural Hazards Susceptibility Mapping under Data Scarcity.
-Geomatica.*
+Geomatica.
+(Submitted)*

 ---